aliakbars/facct-tutorial/README.md

 ## Configuration

+> [!NOTE]
-Before running the app, you may need to adjust some settings in the `config.yml` file.
+> Before running the app, you may need to adjust some settings in the `config.yml` file.
 This file is located in the root directory and contains configuration settings for the app.
 Check the file and adjust any settings as necessary.
 By default, this app is configured for collecting data with [Prolific](https://www.prolific.co/), but you can change the `redirect_url` if needed.

 ## Usage